TeddyO323/alx-frontend/0x00-html_advanced/README.md

 #### Services headings:

-- Inside the section containing the h2 heading "Services," add these elements right after the h2:
+- Inside the section containing the h2 heading `"Services,`" add these elements right after the h2:
-  - Create a level 3 heading with text "Design & Concept."
+  - Create a level 3 heading with text `"Design & Concept.`"
-  - Create a level 3 heading with text "Digital Strategy."
+  - Create a level 3 heading with text `"Digital Strategy.`"
-  - Create a level 3 heading with text "Content Strategy."
+  - Create a level 3 heading with text `"Content Strategy.`"
-  - Create a level 3 heading with text "UX Design."
+  - Create a level 3 heading with text `"UX Design.`"
-  - Create a level 3 heading with text "Web Development."
+  - Create a level 3 heading with text `"Web Development.`"
-  - Create a level 3 heading with text "Social Media."
+  - Create a level 3 heading with text `"Social Media.`"

 #### Works headings:

-- Inside the section containing the h2 heading "Works:"
+- Inside the section containing the h2 heading `"Works:`"
-  - In the first article, replace the text with a level 3 heading with text "Interior Design."
+  - In the first article, replace the text with a level 3 heading with text `"Interior Design.`"
-  - In the second article, replace the text with a level 3 heading with text "Web Development."
+  - In the second article, replace the text with a level 3 heading with text `"Web Development.`"
-  - In the third article, replace the text with a level 3 heading with text "Personal Brand."
+  - In the third article, replace the text with a level 3 heading with text `"Personal Brand.`"

 #### About Us headings:

-- Inside the section containing the h2 heading "About Us," after the h2 heading, create these elements in this order:
+- Inside the section containing the h2 heading `"About Us,`" after the h2 heading, create these elements in this order:
-  - Create a level 3 heading with text "Who are we."
+  - Create a level 3 heading with text `"Who are we.`"
-  - Create a level 3 heading with text "Our culture."
+  - Create a level 3 heading with text `"Our culture.`"
-  - Create a level 3 heading with text "How we work."
+  - Create a level 3 heading with text `"How we work.`"

 #### Latest news headings:

-- Inside the section containing the h2 heading "Latest news:"
+- Inside the section containing the h2 heading `"Latest news:`"
-  - In the first article, replace the text with a level 3 heading with text "Hoc loco tenere se Triarius non potuit."
+  - In the first article, replace the text with a level 3 heading with text `"Hoc loco tenere se Triarius non potuit.`"
-  - In the second article, replace the text with a level 3 heading with text "Ut alios omittam, hunc appello, quem ille unum secutus est."
+  - In the second article, replace the text with a level 3 heading with text `"Ut alios omittam, hunc appello, quem ille unum secutus est.`"
-  - In the third article, replace the text with a level 3 heading with text "Bestiarum vero nullum iudicium puto."
+  - In the third article, replace the text with a level 3 heading with text `"Bestiarum vero nullum iudicium puto.`"
 - Ignore W3C errors